IObundle/iob-soc/hardware/asic/README.md

 ```bash
 export OPENLANE_HOME=<path to OpenLane root directory>
 ```
 Export the absolute path where the skywater-pdk and open-pdk will reside.
+Otherwise, they will reside inside the OpenLane root directory.
 ``` bash
 export PDK_ROOT=<absolute path to where skywater-pdk and open_pdks will reside>
 ```